-- 23. There was a notable cut back in investments relative to the previous period and as in the Soviet new Five Year Plan great stress was laid on improving consumer standards. - 24.
+- 23. There was a noteable cut back in investments relative to the previous period and as in the Soviet new Five Year Plan great stress was laid on improving consumer standards. - 24.
 The year 1971 was obviously envisaged as a period of consolidation.
 Decidedly modest targets were prescribed particularly as regards investment.
 Performance in many sectors did not come up to expectation.
-Agricultural output was down, owing to bad weather.
+Agricultural output was down owing to bad weather.
 Although the retail trade turnover was reported to have been higher than the target set, there were shortages of certain consumer goods. - 25.
 After the pause in 1971, the economy recovered somewhat in 1972.
 The goals set remained moderate, but many of them were surpassed.
 This applied particularly to the material product and industrial output.
 Agriculture too was very satisfactory.
-It would be a mistake, however, to assume that the problem of "disproportion" has been overcome.
+It would be a mistake, however, to assume that the problem of "disproportion" has been overcome. - (1) Attention is called by the German Delegation to the fact that whereas normally the index numbers of growth given in the Plan represent output or performance envisaged in 1975 relative to 1970, in the case of investment it is the total for the period 1971/75 which is planned to be 29% greater than the total of the period 1966/70.
+Investment in 1975 would be only some 13% more than in 1970.